 Have you ever had a toothache resulting from teeth grinding?
 That's known as bruxism, an involuntary habit of clenching and grinding of your teeth.
 It can often be caused by stress or anxiety and it has plenty of other negative effects.
 These include cracked teeth, worn enamel, receding gums and jaw pain, and headaches due to the tension in our jaw muscles that are used when we grind out gnashers.
 The most common symptom is a dull throbbing sensation radiating through our temples and the back of our head - ouch!

 The most effective way to reduce the pain resulting from teeth grinding is to lower your stress levels and avoid activities like chewing gum which may cause it.
 If you see any signs of bruxism, such as chipped or worn tooth enamel, it's crucial to get dental help at once so that additional damage won't occur.
-Your dentist may suggest wearing a night guard while sleeping to protect your teeth during night-time episodes of grinding.
+Your dentist may suggest wearing a mouth guard while sleeping to protect your teeth during night-time episodes of grinding.
 Additionally, they might recommend meditation or yoga - relaxation techniques that could help decrease stress levels causing this habit of bruxism too.
 Taking part in regular physical activity can also be useful in managing tension and keeping headaches away.

 Recognizing Bruxism Symptoms in Daily Life